worker-tools/json-stream/README.md

 ```

 ## Limitations
-**JSON Stream** largely consists of old Node libraries that have been modified to work in Worker Environments and the browser.
+**JSON Stream** largely consists of old Node libraries that have been modified to work in Worker Runtimes and the browser.
 Currently they are not "integrated", for example specifying a specific JSON Path does not limit the amount of parsing the parser does.